At a glance

 - Pelvic injuries: Car accidents or trauma which lead to fractures narrowing the pelvic canal.

-- Metabolic/hormonal: Low potassium (hypokalemia), kidney failure, diseases of the thyroid and parathyroid glands.
+- Metabolic/hormonal: Low potassium (hypokalemia), kidney failure, hypothyroidism and parathyroid glands.

 - Idiopathic.
 Sometimes it is not possible to find a cause of constipation.